Top 10 High Potassium Foods List

 5. Mushrooms (484mg/100g)

-Porto Bello mushrooms and white mushrooms add flavor, texture, and above all, potassium to a meal.
+Porto Bello and white mushrooms add flavor, texture, and potassium to a meal.

-Also, they contain hardly any net carbs and a moderate amount of protein, which makes mushrooms a keto-friendly food.
+Also, they contain hardly any net carbs and a moderate amount of protein, making mushrooms keto-friendly.

 6. Brussels Sprouts (389mg/100g)

 In addition to potassium intake, brussels sprouts promote weight loss due to their fiber and, therefore, low net carbs.
-Accordingly, Brussels sprouts also fit well into a ketogenic diet.
+Accordingly, Brussels sprouts also fit nicely into a ketogenic diet.

-Whether they are roasted or steamed is not essential, as long as you do not cook Brussels sprouts too long, which gives them a sulfurous taste.
+Whether roasted or steamed is not essential as long as you do not cook Brussels sprouts too long, which gives them a sulfurous taste.

 7. Parsnips (375mg/100g)